brillout/proto-db/readme.template.md

-At the early prototyping phase of several projects, we were too lazy to set up a proper database and instead we used a JavaScript object and persisted it by reading & writing JSON to the disk.
+At the early prototyping phase of several projects, we were too lazy to set up a proper database and instead we used a JavaScript object and persisted it by reading & writing JSON to disk.

 We expected that our approach wouldn't survive long and that we would soon need to replace our lazy hack with a real database.